claustres/quasar-feathers-tutorial/README.md

 ## Installation and configuration

+**This tutorial has been made initially with Quasar version 0.13.4 and Feathers version 2.1.1.**

+Some updates have been integrated to make it "work" as well with higher versions such as Feathers v 3.0.0 (Auk), but feel free to submit any problem by opening an [Issue](https://github.com/claustres/quasar-feathers-tutorial/issues) or upgrade the code with a [Pull Request](https://github.com/claustres/quasar-feathers-tutorial/pulls).

 Each framework provides its own CLI so that starting a project is easy, with a couple of instructions you have everything ready to start coding your app.

 Quasar for the frontend: